X-Stuff/CudaKeeloq/readme.md

 * `--inputs=[i1, i2, i3]` - inputs are captured "over the air" bytes, you need to provide 1-3 in format of hexadecimal number: `0x1122334455667788`.

+#### Bruteforce range

+* `--start=<value>` - defines the initial value from which bruteforce begins.
+Applies to all types except dictionary.
+For alphabet or pattern types, should be specified value which can be converted to pattern or alphabet. e.g. if you use alphabet `77:88:FF:AA:BB` and specify `--start=0x778899FFAABBAABB` - bruteforce will start from `778877FFAABBAABB` since `99` is not exist in alphabet it will be replace with the first byte in alphabet.

+* `--count=<value>` - number of keys to generate and check.
+If you using simple +1 mode it will define the last key to check.
+In other mode determine the last key might be not trivial task.

+* `--seed=<value>` - seed value.
+It used only in `SECURE` and `FAAC` learning modes, so you better do bruteforce with not `ALL` learning mode.

 #### Modes

 In case of `single` input - the match check will be done only by match 18-bits of `serial`.